 Carolinas HealthCare System NorthEast, a facility of Carolinas HealthCare System, is a progressive 457-bed hospital located just 20 miles from Charlotte in Concord, NC.
 Providing the highest quality of care to each and every patient we serve, Carolinas HealthCare System NorthEast holds disease-specific certifications for diabetes, stroke, heart failure, childbirth, epilepsy, hip replacement, knee replacement and chronic obstructive pulmonary disease (COPD).
 Our highly skilled medical team, innovative technology and commitment to personalized care makes Carolinas HealthCare System NorthEast a leading destination for future healthcare professionals.

 Ambulatory Care services and residency education opportunities are offered at multiple clinical sites.
-These practices and/or physicians hold National Quality for Quality Assurance (NCQA) recognition for Patient-Centered Medical Home and Diabetes and offer advanced services to patients within the medical home.
-Ambulatory Care services within CHS consist of multiple models, such as embedded pharmacists, a pharmacist-run anticoagulation clinic, a team transition of care clinic, and population health care teams.
+These practices and/or physicians hold National Committee for Quality Assurance (NCQA) recognition for Patient-Centered Medical Home and Diabetes and offer advanced services to patients within the medical home.
+Ambulatory Care services within CHS consist of multiple models, such as embedded pharmacists, a pharmacist-run anticoagulation clinic, a team transitions of care clinic, and population health care teams.
 These pharmacists are deployed across the whole Metro region, and services are expanding to more rural areas and hospitals.
 Many of the pharmacists within the ambulatory care pharmacy department are Clinical Pharmacist Practitioners (CPPs) working at the top of their licenses as allowed in the state of North Carolina.
 Collaborative practice agreements are utilized in the ambulatory care setting between pharmacists and referring providers.
 Pharmacists at CHS successfully bill for their unique comprehensive medication management services.

 This 12-month American Society of Health-System Pharmacists (ASHP) accredited residency offers experience in a variety of inter-disciplinary practice settings.
 Required clinical learning experiences are completed in one-month blocks with the majority completed at outpatient clinics.
 Developing skills to provide safe medication use through patient-focused, evidence-based medication management is the foundation and focus of our training.
 A fundamental feature of the residency is commitment to regular and extensive interaction between the resident and preceptors.